kubukoz/talks/things-jvm/slides.md

 # What's a classfile

-- binary file produced by a JVM language's compiler
+- binary file produced by a compiler (usually)
 - input format for the JVM
 - corresponds to **one** class/interface/module